Resources: Campus Life

 Download CarolinaGO

 CarolinaGO, the University’s official mobile app, is a collaboration between ITS and student leaders.
 With CarolinaGO, students can access a mobile version of ConnectCarolina, check dining hours, find bus schedules, check printing availability, and more.
 Maps also make it easy for new students and families to navigate campus.
-Search “CarolinaGO” in the App Store or Google Play.
+Search “CarolinaGO” in the App Store or Google Play and download.

 The James M. Johnston Center for Undergraduate Excellence